IBM/kar/README.md

 If you are a regular employee in the Research Division, you can access our [Challenge Portal Entry](https://aichallenges.sl.cloud9.ibm.com/challenges/2659?tab=details) for additional strategic context.
-For non-Research employees, we summarize some of the challenge portal content below.
+For non-Research employees, the [Project Summary](#project-summary) below summarizes the challenge's technical overview.

 ## Quick Links